andrewlau1/usegit/readme.txt

+Git is a distributed version control system which is very popular.
-git is
+Git is free software.
-git
-git
-bitbucket
+I use bitbucket for git.